Christian Counseling serving the Roswell area

-This page is the counseling for couples and adult individuals who are Christians and value relationship and communication skills to improve their marriages.
+Christian Counseling for Christian couples and adult individuals who value relationship and communication skills and want to improve their marriages

 If you are a follower of Christ, relationships and life’s challenges will not exclude you.
 The reality is that your past may be still impacting the quality of your life in spite of your faith in Christ.
 It may be important to you to integrate your Christian values while needing to get help from a Christian counselor who is trained and experienced with psychological and emotional complexities.
-As a seasoned and a professionally trained marriage therapist, Jousline Savra highly values God’s Grace, Healing and Guidance when necessary.
+As a seasoned and professionally trained family & marriage counselor, Jousline Savra highly values God’s Grace, Healing, and Guidance when necessary.
 We are made in the image of a God who is Holy and Almighty.
 He is also a relational God who is our Father in Heaven.

 Most of our hurts come through relationships, but most of our healing comes through relationships as well.
 The world is screaming at you from every direction, there are agendas to pursue, and all these activities and demands on your life that pull you from different directions can stir up a lot of emotions and life challenges.
 We need to step back and think about who we are, and who God is to us.
 Think about three things that are important to you, and how you are feeding those issues or giving space to them.
 Relationships are the center of everything.
 We all have been hurt.
 Who right now in your world is part of that hurt?
 Who is your support system?

-Seek good and effective therapy for any of the issues that you might be struggling with.
-For example, if you have fear of intimacy, face it, talk through it and look at the underlying thoughts and feelings with a licensed psychotherapist.
+It is important to seek good and effective therapy for any of the issues that you might be struggling with.
+For example, if you have a fear of intimacy, face it, talk through it, and look at the underlying thoughts and feelings with a licensed psychotherapist.
 The process of good therapy can move you toward growth where you can begin to uncover the personal struggles that may have kept you single longer than you wanted.

-As a relationship therapist, I work from the ‘Attachment Based Theory’ helping couples and individuals become aware of their love style, and how that impacts their relationships.
-Sometime there is unfinished business within your soul.
-It is not uncommon when a single person may still be struggling with basic trust issues, or fear of intimacy and perhaps a tendency to allow others control them.
+As a family & marriage counselor, I work from the ‘Attachment Based Theory’ helping couples and individuals become aware of their love style, and how that impacts their relationships.
+Sometimes there is unfinished business within your soul.
+It is not uncommon when a single person may still be struggling with basic trust issues, or fear of intimacy, and perhaps a tendency to allow others to control them.
 As a result of this, they keep finding themselves in repetitive painful patterns in relationships.
 As I have said in my blogs, our early life experiences have a huge impact on who we are today.
 Our early life experiences play a huge role in how we have developed as people, how we communicate, and how we see ourselves.
 This plays a huge role in the way you bond and connect in relationships in spite of our Christian values.
-To find out what your bonding style is you can start by taking How We Love – Love Style Quiz.
-I can help you to understand the results of your findings, what steps you can take to make in your personal growth and development.
+To find out what your bonding style is you can start by taking the How We Love – Love Style Quiz.
+I can help you to understand the results of your findings, and what steps you can take to make in your personal growth and development.